CyVerse-learning-materials/data_store_guide/step3.rst

        A single piece of metadata, or an AVU, is made up of attributes, values, and units.
 An attribute is a changeable property or characteristic of the file or folder you have selected that can be set to a value.
-For example, length is an attribute of a file, while 7 is its value, and cms is the unit.
+For example, "time point" might be an attribute of a file, while '7' could be its value, and hour a unit of time.

 *Adding metadata*